HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: Rapidity distribution: the particle production at the central rapidities and in the forward fragmentation region

-where $M_t= \sqrt{Pt^2+M_0^2}$, E, Pl and Pt are energy and momenta of particle and $M_0$ - its mass.
-Transverse masses, $M_t$, have been calculated from energy, coordinates of particle track and the distance from the collision point.
-Our event was detected in the laboratory system and all rapidities are positive, see figure~\ref{Yhysto}.
+The primary data that we can extract from the table of coordinates and energies of visible tracks are transverse masses and rapidities, $Y = - 0.5*\ln{((E-Pl)/(E+Pl))} = - \ln{M_t/(2E)}$, where $M_t= \sqrt{Pt^2+M_0^2}$, E, Pl and Pt are energy and momenta of particle and $M_0$ - its mass.
+The transverse masses, $M_t$, have been calculated from energy, coordinates of particle track and the distance from the collision point.
+Our event was detected in the laboratory system, where all rapidities are positive, see figure~\ref{Yhysto}.

-As it was compared with collider distribution, the point near $Y_{lab}$=7.5 corresponds to the center of rapidity spectrum in the center-of-mass system accepted for collider studies.
-Two regions of this distribution are interesting from the point of view of contemporary hadroproduction physics: central part of histogram gives us the density of produced hadrons, $dN^h/dY$ at $Y_{cms}=0$ and the area of forward hadroproduction helps to estimate the maximal rapidity of secondary protons $Y^p_{max}$, which depends on the energy of collision per one proton \cite{baryonasymmetry}.
-On the other hand, the density of particles near $Y_cms=0$ shows how many protons are collided that gives us the atomic number of a projectile nucleus.
+As it was compared with collider distribution, the point near $Y_{lab}$=7.5 corresponds to the center of rapidity spectrum in the center-of-mass system accepted for the experiments on colliders.
+Two regions of this distribution are interesting from the point of view of contemporary hadroproduction physics: central part of histogram gives us the density of produced hadrons, $dN^h/dY$ at $Y_{cms}=0$, and the area of forward hadroproduction helps to estimate the maximal rapidity of secondary protons $Y^p_{max}$, which depends on the energy of collision per one proton \cite{baryonasymmetry}.
+The density of particles near $Y_{cms}=0$ shows how many protons are collided that gives us the atomic number of a projectile nucleus, see figure~\ref{alice}

-Unfortunately, the lack of tracks, which are targeting beyond the scope of detector, is seen in central bins of histogram at $Y_{cms}=0$.
+Unfortunately, the lack of tracks, which are targeting beyond the scope of the detector, is seen in central bins of the histogram at $Y_{cms}=0$.
 Nevertheless, we can conclude that $dN^h/dY_{cms}(0) \ge 28$.
-Then we estimate the energy, $\sqrt{s}$, for proton-proton collision that can be calculated from $Y^p_{max}=ln(2\sqrt{s}/M_p)$ = 6.5.
+In addition, we estimate the energy, $\sqrt{s}$, for proton-proton collision that can be calculated from $Y^p_{max}=ln(2\sqrt{s}/M_p)$ = 6.5.
 The energy per one proton equals to 400 GeV approximately.
-Such a way, we should have the hadron multiplicity per a pair of interacting protons of the order 5.0, as it is compared with the LHC plot \cite{alice} for A-A collisions, see figure~\ref{alice}.
-It means that the projectile nuclei, A=2*(28/5.) was at least boron (10 nucleons) or, preferably, carbon (12 nucleons).
+In such a way, we should have the hadron multiplicity per a pair of interacting protons of the order 5.0, as it is compared with the LHC plot \cite{alice} for A-A collisions, see figure~\ref{alice}.
+It means that the projectile nucleus, A=2*(28/5.), was at least boron (10 nucleons) or, preferably, carbon (12 nucleons).